ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Grab Bag of Ceedling Notes

 1. Certain advanced features of Ceedling rely on `gcc` and `cpp` as preprocessing tools.
-In most linux systems, these tools are already available.
+In most Linux systems, these tools are already available.
 For Windows environments, we recommend the [MinGW project](http://www.mingw.org/) (Minimalist GNU for Windows).
 This represents an optional, additional